berkes/berkes.github.com/_posts/2007-09-16-making-drupals-clean-urls-work-on-lighttpd.md

 title: Making Drupals clean URLS work on lighttpd
 created: 1189953560
 tags:
-- PHP
+- php
-- Server
+- server
-- Drupal Talk
+- drupal talk
-- Drupal Hosting
+- drupal hosting
-- Drupal
+- drupal
 lang: en
 ---
 <a href="http://www.lighttpd.net">Lighthttp</a> is a very good alternative for Apache.
 The exact details on why, how and when are outlined on <a href="http://www.lighttpd.net/benchmark">lighttpd's website</a>, but I choose it for my development environment; because it is light: having five forked apache processes idling around, merely to develop a simple module is way OTT, I think.